 A project support officer is responsible for assisting in monitoring and tracking the project deliverables and outcomes including preparation of highlight and checkpoint reports in relation to budget, schedule and resources.
-This role would ensure compliance with methodologies, ITIL change management processes, security policies, and quality assurance policies and procedures.
+This role would ensure compliance to the Queensland Government Project Management Methodology, ITIL change management process, security policies, and quality assurance policies and procedures.

-A project support officer exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A project support officer exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the project support officer has level 3 and 4 capabilities, i.e. applies and enables the skills outlined below.